Syeda-Qurrat/People-Pleasing-ChatBot/README.md

-# Sarcastic Bot
+# People Pleasing Bot

 A fun web application that generates sarcastic roasts based on user input.
 The bot uses AI to create personalized, humorous roasts and pairs them with reaction GIFs and voice responses.

-## Features
+## 🌟 Features

-- **Text-based Roasts**: Enter text about yourself and get a personalized roast
+- **Compliment Generator**: Enter a message and receive a warm, personalized compliment.
-- **Voice Input**: Record your voice and have it transcribed using the Whisper model
+- **Voice Input**: Speak your thoughts — the Whisper model transcribes your audio to text
-- **Reaction GIFs**: Each roast comes with a matching reaction GIF
+- **Feel-Good GIFs**: Each response is paired with a cheerful, uplifting reaction GIF
-- **Voice Responses**: Roasts are read aloud using ElevenLabs text-to-speech
+- **Voice Compliments**: Compliments are spoken aloud using ElevenLabs text-to-speech for a more personal experience.
-- **Dark/Light Mode**: Toggle between dark and light themes
+- **Dark/Light Mode**: Toggle between dark and light themes for your comfort
-- **Model Selection**: Choose between different AI models for roasting
+- **Model Selection**: Choose from different AI models to tailor the tone and creativity of the compliments

 ## Setup